3-Steps to Clarity: Know When You're Projecting and How to Stop

 Feeling highly reactive and quick to blame.

-Noticing that your reactivity is a recurring pattern.
+Noticing that this situation or your reactivity is a recurring pattern.

-To get the most out of this process, ask yourself all of these questions and write down the answers:
+Ask yourself these questions and write down the answers:

 What part of my past is this person triggering?